- eToro’s Company Information

 The following eToro review will teach you everything you need to know about the trading platform:

 - How to make an account on eToro

 - How does trading work on eToro

 - What is the eToro Copytrader feature?

-✅ eToro is a user-friendly social trading platform that allows United States traders to trade various cryptocurrencies, and European traders to trade a wider variety of financial instruments like stocks, crypto, commodities, currencies, and more. eToro USA LLC does not offer CFDs, only real Crypto assets available.
+✅ eToro is a user-friendly social trading platform that allows United States traders to trade various cryptocurrencies, and European traders to trade a wider variety of financial instruments like stocks, crypto, commodities, and currencies. eToro USA LLC does not offer CFDs, only real Crypto assets available.

-✅eToro is a very beginner-friendly exchange that allows for a direct fiat to cryptocurrency exchange– new users can get started trading cryptocurrency on eToro for as little as $50.
+✅eToro is a very beginner-friendly exchange that allows for a direct fiat-to-cryptocurrency exchange.

 ❌Trading fees are relatively higher than the industry standard for most other exchanges.
 We call this the “UI Tax”